grand-stack/fullstack-graphql-workshop/1_INTRO_TO_NEO4J_GRAPHQL/README.md

 #### Mutations

-### Exercise ⏲️ `5 minutes`
+### Exercise ⏲️ `10 minutes`

-1. Execute a GraphQL query to find any movies that the actor "Emil Eifrem" acted in.
+Write GraphQL mutations to accomplish the following:

+1. Create a new Business node.
+You can make up a fake business or use your favorite store.
+2. Connect this new business to a Category node
+3. Add a Review for this business.

 ### `@cypher` Schema Directive

 We can add custom logic to our API by using the `@cypher` GraphQL schema directive.
-Schema directives in GraphQL are used to
+Schema directives in GraphQL are used to indicate custom logic and the `@cypher` schema directive is used to bind a Cypher query to a computed field in the GraphQL schema.

 Here we extend the Business type to include a computed field `average_stars`.